FilipeGCoelho/DM/README.md

 File where neighborhood features are engineered and reduced, exporting a CSV file with the resulting PCA's
 - **Notebooks\1_Data_Preprocessing-Other.ipynb**
 File where features other than neighborhood are engineered, reduced and serve as base for new features, exporting a CSV file with the resulting features
+- **Notebooks\2_Clustering.ipynb**
+File where features are merged and the clustering is performed and further analysed.